 The University Minor in Economics is an established and successful programme.
 We have experience and know what students and employers want: relevant knowledge about economic institutions, mechanisms, incentives, and policy options in an ever-changing world.
 We consistently receive excellent student evaluations.

 Completion of the University Minor Economics gives access to a self-study transfer programme (no tests, no course work) leading to admission for the Public Policy track of the MSc Economics programme at VU.
-Students achieving a GPA of 7.5 or higher for the University Minor Economics gain access to a similar self-study transfer programme leading to admission for any track of the MSc Economics programme at VU.
+If you achieve a GPA of 7.5 or higher for the University Minor Economics, you gain access to a similar self-study transfer programme leading to admission for any track of the MSc Economics programme at VU.

 The University Minor in Economics is a 30 EC programme consisting of the following five, interlinked modules (of 6 EC each):

 Foundations of Microeconomics: